CMS Key Management Handbook

 There are two ways to submit a CA request for a certificate:

 For inquiries on the type of certificate to request, contact the CMS - DOMSSLCert mailbox at DOMSSLCert@cms.hhs.gov for assistance.
+They have a document that explains the different companies offering certificates and which certificates to choose.
+After you have requested the certificate there may be additional steps to finish applying for one.

 Key Usage

-Per NIST SP 800-57 Part 1 Revision 5: Recommendation for Key Management, a single key should be used for only one purpose (e.g., encryption, integrity authentication, key wrapping, random bit generation, or digital signatures).
+Per NIST SP 800-57 Part 1 Revision 5: Recommendation for Key Management, a single key should be used for only one function (e.g., encryption, integrity authentication, key wrapping, random bit generation, or digital signatures).

 There are several reasons for this: